-You’ve probably heard a lot about the Area Manager Programme by now – that we give our graduates a fantastic package (including an Audi A4) and that it’s ‘really hard work’.
+You’ve probably heard a lot about the Area Manager Programme by now – that we give our graduates a fantastic package (including a BMW 3 series) and that it’s ‘really hard work’.
 These are true.
 But there’s so much more.
 We’re also a responsible employer who thrives on giving graduates unparalleled exposure, training and support.
-Throughout the year, you’ll learn the ins and outs of store life, before discovering what it takes to lead your own Area.
+Throughout the year, you’ll learn the ins and outs of store life, before discovering what it takes to lead your own area.
 Afterwards?
 Well, it could be just the start of an exciting career full of amazing opportunities.
 In fact, if you put the effort in, you can absolutely work your way to the senior levels of Aldi.

 You’ll meet your Directors and your new boss.
 They’ll outline exactly what’s expected from you and prepare you for the year ahead.

 An experienced colleague will help you get to grips with the Area Manager role and they’ll become your mentor throughout your training.

 Time to roll up your sleeves.
 You’ll be stacking shelves with colleagues, getting to know our products, finding out about customer service and learning our unique approach to store management.
 With a week’s holiday squeezed in.

 You’ll have a week’s holiday to relax, absorb all that knowledge and to think about the great start you’ve made at Aldi.

 We’ll give you the keys to a store.
 Once the detailed training’s done, you’ll take ownership over a set list of responsibilities.
 Then it’s time to put theory into practice within the store environment.

 Taking charge of your own €multi-million business for a three-week cover, you’ll plan the rota, order over 1,700 products and manage your own team.
 You’ll then spend a week getting ready to present your achievements to the Store Operations Director.

 Phew.
 Another breather.
 The programme’s really gathering pace now so it’s important to re-charge your batteries and just chill out for a week.